 It’s important to be clear about these terms so let’s look at each one more closely:

 Please note: this guide to crypto investment is crypto project stage agnostic - it doesn’t matter if you wish to invest in long established cryptocurrencies like Bitcoin or evaluate upcoming ICO type crowdsales.
 Fundamentals for an investment have to make sense in all cases.

 Investing in cryptocurrencies isn’t much different to traditional investing.
 The most important thing is to deeply understand the fundamentals of what you’re investing in and build strong conviction around your investment decision.

 Why understanding fundamentals is crucial: The early Bitcoin adopters believed strongly in the soundness of Bitcoin’s protocol and its future potential use-cases.
 I’ve talked more about this in our previous article on why Bitcoin is valuable.
 The early adopters recognised how Satoshi Nakamoto’s invention elegantly solved the double-spending problem for the first time.
 This was a big technological breakthrough and early adopters have since been well rewarded.

 That’s also the reason why Bitcoin survived its many up and down cycles and its price continues to trend up over the years.
 More and more people believe in its technology and promise and decide to invest in it.

 About bubbles: Sure, sometimes public mania takes over and a lot more people buy in within a short time frame.
-This leads to short-term price bubbles.
+This leads to short term price bubbles.
 As is the case with all bubbles, they eventually burst.
 Most people that didn’t buy it because of the fundamentals then sell.
-See the sarcastic image below:

-To not get carried away in the up and downturns, I suggest you build strong conviction in any given crypto project.
-Here are a few parameters I would look into before investing:
+To not get carried away in the up and down turns, I suggest you build strong conviction in any given crypto project.
+Here's a few parameters I would look into before investing: